 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

 This unit is being offered to continuing students only.
-All part-time students commencing Honours in Science and Technology in Semester 2 of 2022 must enrol in Honours Research Methods (11875).
+All part-time students commencing Honours in Science and Technology in Semester 1 of 2023 must enrol in Honours Research Methodology (11875).

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|